Vladimir Masorin: Senior naval command

 During his tenure as Commander-in-Chief, the Russian Navy in 2006 began preparing its naval base in Tartus Governorate, Syria, for the deployment of a naval task force there for the first time since 1991.
 In 2007 a large naval exercise was carried out in that area involving the aircraft carrier Admiral Kuznetsov.
 In late 2005 and early 2006, during a controversy between Russia and Ukraine over basing rights in Crimea, Masorin said that the Black Sea Fleet will continue to use the facility until at least 2017.

 On 10 July 2006, Masorin was on board a Russian Navy Tupolev Tu-134 which crashed on takeoff from Gvardeyskoye Air Base, Simferopol, Ukraine.
-He, along with the other occupants survived the crash and subsequent fire.
+He and the other occupants survived the crash and subsequent fire.

+In June 2007, he announced that the Navy will not have conscripts in sea-going roles after 2009, which will be filled by volunteer enlisted sailors, but will have them in shore-based roles.

 On August 24, 2007, Masorin became the first Russian recipient of the Legion of Merit (Commander) from the United States.
 His award was conferred by U.S. Navy Chief of Naval Operations Michael Mullen, for meritorious conduct to increase cooperation and interoperability with the U.S. Navy and the North Atlantic Treaty Organization from September 2005 to August 2007.
 Under his leadership the Russian Federation's navy participated in operation Active Endeavor, a NATO maritime counter-terrorism operation in the Mediterranean Sea.
 He consistently advocated continued Russian participation in the joint and combined military exercises including BALTOPS, Northern Eagle FRUKUS and Pacific Eagle.
 His visit to Washington, D.C., during which he received the Legion of Merit was first official visit of a Russian Federation Navy commander-in-chief in eleven years.

 Admiral of the Fleet Masorin retired on 13 September 2007, not long after reaching his 60th birthday, the normal retirement age, and was succeeded by Admiral Vladimir Vysotsky.

 Personal life

-He is married with two sons.
+He is married and has two sons.